 We’ll study work by Aubrey Anable, Anna Anthropy, Mattie Brice, Nicky Case, Ed Chang, Naomi Clark, Mia Consalvo, Ben Esposito, Mary Flanagan, Toby Fox, Tracy Fullerton, Alexander Galloway, Patrick Jagoda, Brendan Keogh, Elizabeth LaPensée, Nathalie Lawhead, Lisa Nakamura, Allison Parrish, Celia Pearce, Amanda Phillips, Anastasia Salter, Emily Short, T.L.
 Taylor, Annette Vee, Noah Wardrip-Fruin, and Robert Yang.
 For more information, visit the course website.

 Featured image of Twiggy from Adventures of a Sticky Leaf-Dweller by Mairi Richter, Ashley Howard, Jodi Litvin, and Donny Kimber.
 Used with permission.
 Image of Mole Hill, by krista coté, also used with permission.
-This page was created on 8 July 2019 and lasted updated on 19 May 2021.
+This page was created on 8 July 2019 and last updated on 5 July 2021.